code-warrior/install-software/README.md

 # Software Installer
+## CS 114, Fundamentals of Computing I

 This repo contains a Bash script that automates installation of macOS-based software used by any number of courses I teach at UHart.
 Each class has its own branch.
-Thus, inspect the branch list for the course specific to you.
+(This branch belongs to CS 114, Fundamentals of Computing I.) Thus, inspect the branch list for the course specific to you.

 *Installation time*: ~15 minutes